marioy47/blog-site/posts/vim-setup-for-modern-web-development/index.md

 ![Install NERD Tree](plug-install-nerdtree.png)

-Now, when you type `Ctrl-K` and then `Ctrl-P` you'll get a tree view of the files of the current directory.
+Now, when you type `Ctrl-k` and then `Ctrl-k` you'll get a tree view of the files of the current directory.

 ![NERDTree](nerdtree.png)